mfloto/dualis-notifier/README.md

 # dualis-notifier
 Sends a discord-notification when ever new grades are available on ```dualis.dhbw.de``` (module grades only).
 This script runs periodically via a cronjob (e.g. every 15 minutes), saving current grades as a .csv everytime they change.
 It is designed to be as simple and easy to understand as possible.
+It can be run directly or through the provided docker image (see usage below), which executes the script every 15 minutes.

 ## usage
 ```bash